sassoftware/devsascom-rest-api-samples/DecisionManagement/treatmentDefinitions.md

   }
 }
 ```
-#### <a name='GetALlCheckoutsTreatmentDefinitionGroup'>Get All the Checkouts for a Treatment Definition Group Version</a>
+#### <a name='GetALlCheckoutsTreatmentDefinitionGroup'>Getting All the Checkouts for a Treatment Definition Group Version</a>

-Here is an example of retrieving all the checkouts for a specific version of a treatment definition group.
+Here is an example of how to retrieve all the checkouts for a specific version of a treatment definition group.

 ```json
 {